Table of Contents

 How often should code be refactored?

-There is no fixed schedule for refactoring, but it should be done regularly, especially after adding new features, fixing bugs, or when parts of the code become hard to understand.
-Adopting a “refactor as you go” mindset helps avoid technical debt buildup.
+There is no fixed schedule for refactoring, but it should be done regularly, especially after adding new features, fixing bugs, or when parts of the code become difficult to understand.
+Adopting a “refactor as you go” mindset helps prevent technical debt buildup.

 Is clean code more important than working code?

-Both are important, but clean code ensures that working code stays maintainable in the long term.
-Code that just “works” might break easily or become unmanageable.
-Clean code makes fixing bugs and adding features much easier down the line.
+Both are important, but clean code ensures that working code remains maintainable over the long term.
+Code that just “works” may break easily or become unmanageable.
+Clean code makes fixing bugs and adding features much easier in the future.

 What’s the difference between code comments and documentation?

-Code comments explain specific pieces of code or logic inline.
-Documentation provides a broader view, like how to set up the project, how APIs work, or why certain architectural choices were made.
+Code comments explain specific pieces of code or logic inline, while documentation provides a broader view, such as how to set up the project, how APIs work, or why certain architectural choices were made.
 Both serve different but equally important purposes.